-Not sure if you heard the news, but turns out coffee may not be as healthy as we all thought.
-That debate is for another time, but regardless waking up to some yoga is a much better option.
+I know what some of you may be thinking.
+That there is NO WAY you could give up your coffee.
+But just try it! waking up to some yoga is a much better option.
 You’ll get the blood and endorphins flowing, feel more awake, and have a positive start to your day.

 6. Stand while you work.

 I started standing for part of my time at work about a year ago and I love it!
 It’s a great way to keep yourself awake when you otherwise might feel tired.
 If you have the option, try standing for an hour or so now and then during your workday.